BMW Spark Plug Replacement Guide

 - Tighten spark plugs to the specified torque using a torque wrench, extension, and appropriate socket.

-- On engines that have ignition coils with detachable connector rubber boots, renew the boots.
-Apply a small amount of silicone grease on the inner spark plug side of the boot before reinstalling.
+- Renew the boots on engines with ignition coils and detachable connector rubber boots.
+Before reinstalling, apply a small amount of silicone grease to the inner spark plug side of the boot.

 - Reinstall the ignition coil assembly.
 Push it onto the spark plug until you hear a ‘pop.’

 - Connect the wiring harness to the ignition coil and lock the retaining clips.
 Double-check the connector for looseness.
-Reinstall the engine cover, scuttle drain, and any eventual other parts in reverse order to removal
+Reinstall the engine cover, scuttle drain, and any other parts in reverse order to install.

 - Start your BMW engine and observe how it operates.